levinmat/PlaylistAnalyzer/README.md

 #### Classification and Prediction

 The following two examples show how well the classifier is able to distinguish between musical tastes.
 It is clear from the original playlists that these two users have very different music tastes.
-The generated playlists reflect this distinction, and contain a mix of tracks from their original Top 100 list as well as new tracks that they would very likely enjoy (as confirmed with feedback from several users). *Note: Removal of duplicates causes some genereated playlists to have fewer than N (100 in these examples) tracks.*<br/>
+The generated playlists reflect this distinction, and contain a mix of tracks from their original Top 100 list as well as new tracks that they would very likely enjoy (as confirmed with feedback from several users). *Note: Removal of duplicates causes some generated playlists to have fewer than N (100 in these examples) tracks.*<br/>
 *Example 1:* [Original Playlist One](https://open.spotify.com/user/12583161/playlist/7r3W3DbQBEbtTg0b7q0MQw?si=BQuncXs1QqaB-G48ZMbW0Q) was used to create [Generated Playlist One](https://open.spotify.com/user/12583161/playlist/3UcemYA67P5oeg05m9iiDr?si=XJn-yXCbSwu0UsuCbuReaw).<br/>
 *Example 2:* [Original Playlist Two](https://open.spotify.com/user/12583161/playlist/6g263m0E8SI1HzIcMFeRVu?si=anuMZsUNQOCtPKM9pEMKfQ) was used to create [Generated Playlist Two](https://open.spotify.com/user/12583161/playlist/2UCjB6tudcrj4Kcvs9t2nl?si=FOTZLDWkShqTspes2c_v_g).